 • Glacier Ridge/ McGarvey Park: Approved in 1994, this development is located in the Fairwood/ Renton area.
-The project resulted in approximately 100 new urban acres that remains unincorporated, 400 new open space acres, and 475 units built.
+The project resulted in approximately 100 new urban acres that remains unincorporated, 400 new open space acres, and a total of 475 units built.
 The open space is adjacent to the urban in one contiguous block that surrounds the new urban lands.